MinnowBoard-org/website/pages/legacy-boards/legacy-boards.md

 ## Legacy MinnowBoards

-Below are the legacy MinnowBoards which have been released.
+Below are the legacy MinnowBoard boards which have been released along with all technical specifications and open source design files.

 | [MinnowBoard MAX](minnowboard-max) | 2014  |
 |---|---|